Diontae Johnson Player Prop Bets for NFL Week 14 | Pittsburgh vs. Minnesota 12/9/2021

 Matchup vs. Minnesota

-- The 271.3 passing yards the Vikings yield per game makes them the NFL's 24th-ranked pass defense this season.
+- The Vikings are allowing 271.3 passing yards per game this season, the NFL's 24th-ranked pass defense.

-- The Vikings' defense is 23rd in the league, conceding 1.8 passing touchdowns per game.
+- With 21 passing TDs conceded this season, the Vikings defense is ranked 23rd in the NFL.

 Recent Performances

-- Against the Ravens last week, Johnson was targeted 11 times and racked up 105 yards on eight receptions while scoring two touchdowns.
+- In last week's outing against the Ravens, Johnson was targeted 11 times, totaling 105 yards on eight receptions while scoring two touchdowns.

-- Johnson's 38 targets have led to 24 catches for 301 yards (100.3 per game) and three touchdowns in his last three games.
+- Johnson's stat line over his last three outings includes 24 grabs for 301 yards and three touchdowns.
+He put up 100.3 yards per game, and was targeted 38 times.

 Johnson's Pittsburgh Teammates